Understanding the Upcoming Drop Deadline at Penn State: It's Okay to Drop a Course!

 This content was aided by the OpenAI language model Assistant.
 Learn more at https://openai.com/.
 It was also edited by Grammarly.
 Learn more at https://grammarly.com.

-As the drop deadline approaches, I want to address something many students face but often worry about: dropping a course at Penn State.
+As the drop deadline approaches, we want to address something many students face but often worry about: dropping a course at Penn State.
 For some, letting go of a course can be the best step forward, and it's okay to make this decision if it supports your academic journey and well-being.
 Take it from College Advice with Zoe on Instagram:

 Why Dropping a Course Might Be the Right Move

-There isn’t one “correct” way to get through college.
+There isn't one "correct" way to get through college.
 While some students finish in three years, others take five or six.
-The path to graduation is unique for each person; sometimes, dropping a course can be an essential part of navigating that journey.
+The path to graduation is unique for each person, and sometimes, dropping a course can be an essential part of navigating that journey.
 Here are some reasons students might consider a late drop (LD):

-• Protecting GPA: If the course outcome may negatively impact your GPA, especially if you have your sights on a program with a minimum GPA requirement, dropping the course can help you maintain your academic goals.
+• Protecting GPA: If the course outcome may negatively impact your GPA — especially if you have your sights on a program with a minimum GPA requirement — dropping the course can help you maintain your academic goals.

 • Reevaluating Priorities: You may need more time to focus on other classes, personal commitments, or opportunities like internships, extracurriculars, or work.